About Permanent Cosmetics

 What should I look for when choosing an artist?

-Look for someone who is trained in the art of Permanent Makeup and licensed in his or her state.
+Look for someone who is trained in the art of Permanent Cosmetics and licensed in his or her state.

 Another quality would be someone who is actively engaged in continuing education and most important, meet the person first and trust your intuition.